jim60105/docker-ytarchive/README.md

 Get the Dockerfile on [GitHub](https://github.com/jim60105/ytarchive), or pull the image from [ghcr.io](https://ghcr.io/jim60105/ytarchive) or [Quay.io](https://quay.io/repository/jim60105/ytarchive).

-These Dockerfiles are created to construct images using three different base images: Alpine, Red Hat UBI (Universal Base Image), and Google Distroless.
+These Dockerfiles are created to construct images using three different base images: scratch, Red Hat UBI (Universal Base Image), and Google Distroless.
-All of them operate effectively without notable risks, so choose the one that suits your preference.

-We used Alpine image as the default.
+We used scratch image as the default.

 ## Available Pre-built Image